 We sometimes use the words bookkeeping and accounting synonymously.
-Nevertheless, it is in fact only one element of the accounting process that deals with both transaction reporting.
+Nevertheless, it is in fact only one element of the accounting process that deals with transaction reporting.

 What is Bookkeeping?